electron/electron/docs/api/sandbox-option.md

 - The preload script must be contained in a single script, but it is possible to have complex preload code composed with multiple modules by using a tool like browserify, as explained below.
-In fact, browserify is already used by electron to provide a node-like environment to the preload script.
+In fact, browserify is already used by Electron to provide a node-like environment to the preload script.

 To create a browserify bundle and use it as a preload script, something like the following should be used: